tesseract-ocr/tessdoc/ImproveQuality.md

 Heavy ink bleeding from historical documents can be compensated for by using an Erosion technique.

-For example, GIMP's Value Propagate filter can create Erosion of extra bold historical fonts by reducing the Lower threshold value)
+For example, GIMP's Value Propagate filter can create Erosion of extra bold historical fonts by reducing the Lower threshold value.

 Original: (Erosion_original.jpg)